PlaidWeb/Publ-templates-beesbuzz.biz/README.md

 * Similarly it does a relative link to the `feed` template, so if someone points their RSS reader at a category page they only subscribe to that category (and its subcategories).
 * Entries with an `Entry-Type` of `sidebar` will appear in the navigation section, rather than in the main content flow

+#### Articles extensions (`articles/index.html`)

+If an entry has a `Cut` header it will put the cut text next to the "read more" link.
+This is useful for providing content warnings or the like.

 ### Feed template (`feed.xml`)

 The `feed.xml` template is the Atom feed template.
 It uses the `_feed_entry.html` template fragment to format entries within the feed.
 The top-level `_feed_entry.html` is the default for the whole site.

-These `_feed_entry` fragments support a custom entry header, `Spoilers`, which I use to indicate whether the below-the-fold content should be done as a link or should be put directly into the feed.
+These `_feed_entry` fragments support a custom entry header, `Cut`, which I use to indicate whether the below-the-fold content should be done as a link or should be put directly into the feed.
 For example, an entry which looks like this:

 ```
 Title: This is a regular entry